 Caring For Your Hardwood Floors

 Be careful when using products on your floor, always check the label or ask the manufacturer if the product contains wax or silicone.
-Be leery of products such as Murphy’s Oil soap, Endust, and Mop and Glow.
+Be leery of products such as Murphy’s Oil soap, Pledge, and Mop and Glow.
 We recommend the Bona Wood Floor Cleaning Solution (not the polish).
 The Bona products are readily available at your local hardware store, home depot, Bed bath and Beyond and many other major retailers.

 Key is Protection

 An ounce of prevention!
-Yes it takes a bit of time to add felt protectors to the legs of all your furniture.
+Yes it takes a bit of time to add felt protectors to the legs/feet of all your furniture.
 This step is key in avoiding those dreaded scratches on your floors.
 Protectors allow chairs, tables, couches etc. to move easily over the floor without scuffing.
 When cleaning check the felt protectors to be sure their integrity is intact.

 No High Heels